keb/keb.now.sh/content/backlog.md

 * Maximo vs. Army of Zin

 ## Completed

+### Sonic the Hedgehog
+  * **2/5** - Sonic the Hedgehog contradicts itself regularly.
+Sonic is supposed to go *fast*, but the screen is so tiny, this results in the player regularly running into spikes or enemies, or a gap where you fall to your death.
+Fine, Sonic wants me to slow down for some precise platforming.
+Or maybe not.. because Sonic controls so slippery and the jumping is floaty as all hell.
+The music is also all over the place.
+There are probably three *good* tracks on here, while the rest ranges from forgettable to downright obnoxious.
+This game has not aged well, to say the least.

 ### Ghost Trick: Phantom Detective
   * **4/5** - A story-driven puzzle/adventure detective story that weaves together themes of mystery, poltergeist, time travel, and the love between owners and their pets.
 Surprisingly heartfelt for a goofy, anime detective story, but about as contrived and convoluted as you'd expect from the director of the Phoenix Wright games.
 All of the puzzles (with the exception of 2 of them...) are clever and satisfying to solve.
 The characters are all distinct and likable in their own respects.
 The ending -- while it certainly threw me for a loop -- made me want to hug my cat.